If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.

 19. Sprayer

-While sprayers are widely utilized on commercial farms to apply pesticides, herbicides, and fertilizers to crops, you need them on organic farms too.
+While sprayers are widely utilized on commercial farms to apply synthetic pesticides, herbicides, and fertilizers to crops, they are also needed on organic farms.

 They come in various sizes, and you can use them for water projection, killing weeds, and protecting crops from pests and diseases.

 Spare no expense when stocking up on these miscellaneous items.
-Aside from having to store them when they are not in use, there is no downside to having quite a selection.
+Aside from the need to store them when not in use, there are no downsides to having such a selection.

 21. Riding and Driving Animals (Mules, Donkeys, etc.)

-Though these are not tools or items, you may need animals to help around the field.
+Though these are not tools or items, you may need animals to help around the fields.

 If you have the means and the room, a team of mules or donkeys can help carry heavy loads.
 A larger operation would, of course, get more use out of the beasts of burden.